isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 - More harvests per pond
 - Tilapia and Carps ponds more productive (?)
 - Mothers thinking it is OK to feed small fish to their young children (no way of checking parallel trends - R1 is missing)
-- GIFT tilapia and G3 rohu (no way of checking this with the DiD)
+- GIFT tilapia and G3 rohu (no way of checking this, since no data on strains)

 <br>